JasmeetSinghBali/Full_Stack_Projects/Lappy-StoreFinder/ReadMe.md

     - [x] **used direct api call to get specific id shop old details to act as placeholder for update form rather than useContext as if user bookmarks the page and then returns to this page then it will result in error.**

   - [x] **ShopDetails when handling click for a row the update and delete brokes,the reason is that when update or delete are clicked the event click is propagated upwards to the parent i.e the row so technically the row onclick takes us to the detail page to tackle this we pass  the event object while calling the onupdate & ondelete refer ShopList.jsx**

+  - [x] **useLocation hook helps to access the url, better to use the useParams hooks to grab the params in the url of the current page**